scaleway/serverless-examples/jobs/ml-ops/README.md

 # Serverless MLOps

-In this example, we train and deploy a binary classification inference model using Scaleway Serverless.
+In this example, we train and deploy a binary classification inference model using Scaleway Serverless Jobs and Container.
 To do this, we use the following resources:

-1. Serverless Job for training
+1. Serverless Job to populate data in S3
-2. Serverless Job to populate data in S3
+2. Serverless Job for training
 3. Serverless Container for inference

-We use object storage to share data between the two.
+We use object storage to share data between the steps.

 ## Context